 - Windows 7 and Windows 10 - 64bit supported as of Pyramix and RAVENNA ASIO v11.

-- Please refer to our Windows configuration guides to optimize the system performances.
+- Please refer to our Windows configuration guides to optimize system performance.

-- Administrator rights are required to configure VS3 Control Panel and the RAVENNA ASIO panel.
+- Administrator rights are required to configure VS3 Control Panel and the RAVENNA ASIO or MAD panel.

 For RAVENNA / AES67 Network, the Merging RAVENNA ASIO driver can be set to multiples of 48 (AES67) or 64 samples (RAVENNA).

 - Configure your Antivirus and Merging Technologies Softwares or turn it off

 - Configure your Windows Firewall Windows Firewall Troubleshooting or turn it off for Public Networks

 - Put Windows UAC (User Account Control) to the lowest level (disabled).

 - Disable the WIFI (disable the Wireless adaptor not only the WIFI connection)

 - Disable Bluetooth if active (under Windows Device Manager)

 - Set Windows Automatic-Update to “notify me” or don't let Windows check for Updates while running critical real-time operations on Windows 7.

 Set the updates to restart outside active hours on Windows 10.